Bonding and companionship for rabbits

 - Size and age do not always matter, but bear in mind a much larger rabbit may injure a very small rabbit if they do squabble or fight in the early stages

-- Some rabbit introductions are very straightforward (‘love at first sight’), whereas others may take far longer (often months) to bond.
+- Some rabbit introductions are very straightforward (‘love at first sight’).
+Others may take far longer (often months) to bond.
 Most fall somewhere in between.

 How long does rabbit bonding take?